SMHI Issues New Rain Warning for Flood-Hit Västernorrland

-Around 30-40 millimeters of rain is expected to fall over Västernorrland during the night towards Monday and into the day.
+30–50 millimeter rain is expected to fall over Västernorrland during the night towards Monday and into the day.
 Locally, it can be more.

-We have daily meetings with the County Administrative Board and MSB.
+We have daily meetings with the county administrative board and MSB.
 There are many damages that need to be repaired and more rain can make it more difficult, she says to TT.

 Two weeks

 During Saturday, Västernorrland has mostly dry weather.
-Sunday may bring some showers, but already in the evening, it can start raining more heavily, according to SMHI.
+Sunday may bring some showers, but already in the evening it can start raining more heavily, according to SMHI.

 The floods have heavily affected traffic and, among other things, two freight trains derailed.
-One of them was loaded with hazardous waste, including ammunition.
+One of them was loaded with hazardous goods, including ammunition.
 That train derailed on the main line at Skorped outside Örnsköldsvik.

-It's a gigantic job, says Anders Sundberg, whose haulage company is working on the site, to Sveriges radio.
+It's a gigantic job, says Anders Sundberg, whose haulage company is working on the site, to Sveriges Radio.

 Sensitive area